-This procedure sets out how Crawley u3a will approach problems related to a breach or suspected breach of the agreed Code of Conduct by a member or Trustee and including actions which may be considered to have constituted harassment or discrimination.
-This procedure is intended to ensure any issues are dealt with promptly, fairly, and consistently.
+This procedure sets out how Spalding and District u3a will approach problems related to a breach or suspected breach of the agreed Code of Conduct by a member or Trustee.
+This procedure is intended to ensure any issues are dealt with promptly, fairly and consistently.
 All parties are encouraged to take a problem-solving approach to achieve resolution.

 In the event of a report of any member or Trustee allegedly breaching the Code of Conduct or if a breach becomes apparent, the Chair will be notified immediately.

-In carrying out this procedure, Crawley u3a will ensure the following:
+In carrying out this procedure, Spalding and District u3a will ensure the following:

-- Every action will be documented. - Disciplinary matters (including the appeals procedure) will be dealt with quickly and fairly. - Crawley u3a will strive to de-escalate any situation and to settle the issue without having to resort to formal disciplinary action. - Crawley u3a will seek additional support from Trust staff, the Regional Trustee and Trust volunteers, if necessary.
-All requests for support will go via the National Office. - Confidentiality will be always maintained.
-For more serious issues Crawleyu3a will liaise with the Third Age Trust to seek advice and guidance about procedural issues.
+- Every action will be documented. - Disciplinary matters (including the appeals procedure) will be dealt with quickly and fairly. - Spalding and District u3a will strive to de-escalate any situation and to settle the issue without having to resort to formal disciplinary action. - Spalding and District u3a will seek additional support from Trust staff, the Regional Trustee and Trust volunteers, as required.
+All requests for support will go via the u3a Office. - Confidentiality will be maintained at all times.
+For more serious issues Spalding and District u3a will liaise with the Third Age Trust to seek advice and guidance about procedural issues.
 Sharing of information with the Trust will not constitute a breach of confidentiality due to the affiliation with the Trust.
 Members involved in the disciplinary procedure will be informed of the Trust's involvement. - Decisions will be based on facts and evidence.